Quadrifolo/Crawler/README.md

-# Keylogger
+# Crawler

-Object Oriented Keylogger Made With Python to run use the qlogger file to execute the start method
+Simple Crawler Made using Python to Access different websites and their subdomains